01 of 06

 Connect Wires to GFI Receptacle

-You'll have to make a determination if the wires you're working with are long enough to connect to the new GFI.
+You'll have to determine if the wires you're working with are long enough to connect to the new GFI.
 If they are not long enough, proceed with this intermediate task:

 - Connect each extension wire to its respective color (black/white) wire with a wire nut.